steidani/s2s-ai-challenge-kit-eth-ubern/README.md

 You were likely referred here from the [public website](https://s2s-ai-challenge.github.io/).

-If you have already forked this project before June 1st 2021, please fork again or pull recent changes.
+If you have already forked this project, please fork again or pull recent changes.
 Major changes will be also announced on the [challenge website](https://s2s-ai-challenge.github.io/#announcements).
-This template repository will have release tags for orientation.
+This template repository will have release tags to track changes.

 Find an overview of [repositories and websites](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge/-/wikis/Flow-of-information:-Where-do-I-find-what%3F).